Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

-Spiced Vanilla Pear Jam in the Crockpot
+Spiced Vanilla Pear Jam Crockpot Recipe

 Fall is such an amazing time.
 One of my favorite parts of this season is when all of the local fruits are ripe and need picking.
-Many of my friends and neighbors have apple, pear, and peach trees that are ripe and ready to pick.
-They let us know it's time, and we come with bags and boxes ready to pick as many as we can.
+Many of my friends and neighbors have an apple, pear, and peach trees that are ripe and ready to pick.
+They let us know it's time, and we come with bags and boxes, ready to pick as many as we can.

 A week ago or so, we drove out and picked several boxes of pears straight from the tree.
 Not only is it a lot of fun for me, but it's a great experience for my little ones.
 How many kids can say that they've picked the pears that they are eating at home?
 I know I never could as a kid.
 We laid them all out to ripen on a long countertop we have that separates the kitchen from the living room.
 I can say I've witnessed—and participated in—the swiping of the first few yellow ones to eat.

 We all love pears over here, and fresh from the tree is as good as it gets.
 I've been waiting all week for them to ripen, planning out all of the delicious pear creations I was going to make.
 This spiced vanilla pear jam was the first on the list, but I also have canned pears, cinnamon pears, pear pie filling, and pear sauce on the list to make in the coming weeks.
 Yum!

 We finally had enough ripe pears to make a crockpot of this jam this morning, so I started it up with the help of my little canner.
 We now have delicious smells wafting through the house.
 There's no better way to ring in the beautiful fall season than to have cooking pears, cinnamon, cardamom, and nutmeg smells filling the house.
 I know my husband will be happy tonight!
 It is so easy to make; there's no reason everyone can't experience it for themselves.
 Let's see what I did!

 7 pints of jam

 - 6 pounds pears